AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Evaluation

-As seen in Table~1, both \thistool{} model variants beat baselines across all the evaluation metrics.
-Especially the uni-decoder model, which achieves 67.8\% accuracy of code adaptation surpassing the best performing baseline (CodeT5) by 28.3\%.
-Furthermore, it exceeds the best baseline results in terms of the ValidPaste metric, which measures the percentage of semantically valid paste instances, achieved by the CodeT5 model, by 35.8\% at 83.9\%.
+As seen in \autoref{tab:topk}, both \thistool{} model variants beat baselines across all the evaluation metrics.
+The best-performing \thistool{} variant, the uni-decoder model (AP-uni), achieves 67.8\% exact match accuracy of code adaptation, surpassing the top performing baseline (CodeT5) by 28.3\%.
+Furthermore, it exceeds CodeT5 results in terms of the ValidPaste accuracy metric, which measures the percentage of semantically valid paste instances, by 35.8\% at 83.9\%.
+The advantages of AP-parallel model variant are explained in RQ2 and RQ3 sections.

-In addition, we perform a systematic study of the \thistool{} performance as function of confidence threshold on model predictions, and find that trading recall for precision can improve F1-score by 15\% (see details in \autoref{sec:thresholds}).

 \textbf{RQ2.
 How does \thistool{} perform on bound variables and free variables?}